 John Owen Clay, service number 10133

-John is wearing the uniform of a Trooper in the ‘Mounted Rifles.
-He was a railway worker, aged 28, when he attested for military service on 23 August 1915 at Trentham.
+Born in Melbourne, Australia, railway worker John Clay was twenty-eight years old when he attested for military service on 23 August 1915 at Trentham.

 However, his active war service was not to be with the cavalry.
 He embarked on 1 April 1916 with the 11th Reinforcements, and on arrival in Egypt was posted to the 1st Battalion, Canterbury Infantry Regiment as a Private.